SCSVMV Deemed to be University | AHA Admissions 2026

 The fee for B.Sc.
 Seed Technology largely depends on which institution one attends.
 In comparison to private colleges, government universities will most certainly charge lower fees.
 The fee of B.Sc.
 Seed Technology is averaged at Rs.
 80,000.
 Students are advised to verify the information by visiting the official website of the colleges.

 B.Sc.
 Seed Technology has a wide range of applications, especially due to the increased focus on food security and sustainable agriculture.
-Graduates can work in research, quality control, and seed production, helping farmers to more about the good quality of seeds that increase crop yields.
+Graduates can work in research, quality control, and seed production, helping farmers learn more about the good quality of seeds that increase crop yields.
 Professionals guarantee that seeds fulfil industry and governmental requirements for quality, purity, and performance.

 The programme provides opportunities for additional specialisation in agronomy, biotechnology, and plant breeding.
 To satisfy the demands of a growing population and adapt to changing climate conditions, it is imperative to optimise seed performance and develop robust crop types, both of which can be accomplished with the knowledge and skills acquired via this degree.